check-spelling-sandbox/materialize/doc/user/content/sql/types/float.md

  NaN
 ```

-The strings are recognized case insensitively.
+The strings are recognized case-insensitively.

 ### Valid casts